ndphillips/FFTrees/README.md

 *Fast-and-frugal trees* (FFTs) are simple and transparent decision algorithms for solving binary classification problems.
-The key feature making FFTs faster and more frugal than other decision trees is that every node allows for a decision or prediction.
+The key feature making FFTs faster and more frugal than other decision trees is that every node allows for a decision.
 When predicting new outcomes, the performance of FFTs competes with more complex algorithms and machine learning techniques, such as logistic regression (LR), support-vector machines (SVM), and random forests (RF).
 Apart from being faster and requiring less information, FFTs tend to be robust against overfitting, and easy to interpret, use, and communicate.

 <!-- Quote (cited in guide.Rmd):   -->
 <!-- In the words of @burton2020:  -->